soft-lang/soft/README.md

-for various colors, to make the output from the compiler a bit more colorful, e.g. fragments in a text can be highlighted in a different color to make it stand out what part of the source code we are refering to.
+for various colors, to make the output from the compiler a bit more colorful, e.g. fragments in a text can be highlighted in a different color to make it stand out what part of the source code we are referring to.

 ```sql
 \ir soft/TABLES/log.sql